isaac-warutumo/mininet-mptcp/README.md

 # Simple MPTCP

-This repository provides installation scripts and essential documentation to set up a basic Mininet topology using MPTCPv**1**.
+This repository contains installation scripts and essential documentation for setting up a basic Mininet topology that utilizes MPTCPv**1**, built directly from the source code.

 ## Setup Instructions